airbytehq/airbyte/airbyte-integrations/connectors/source-asana/BOOTSTRAP.md

 # Asana

-Asana is a project managing platform designed to organize and manage teams and their work.
+Asana is a project management platform designed to organize and manage teams and their work.
 This connector adds ability to fetch projects, tasks, teams etc over REST API.
 Connector is implemented with [Airbyte CDK](https://docs.airbyte.io/connector-development/cdk-python).